fr en es

 Classification

-The Black-backed Jackal (Lycaon pictus) belongs to the Canidae family, alongside dogs, wolves, and foxes.
-Here is the scientific classification of the Black-backed Jackal:
+The Black-backed Jackal (Canis mesomelas) belongs to the Canidae family.
+Here is its detailed scientific classification:

 Habitat